 - You can end a call without closing the ticket or updating the ticket status.
 When you end the call, the ticket is automatically updated with call details, and if configured, a recording of the call.

-Once a call has ended, the ticket returns to standard Support behavior.
-For example, updates to the ticket are sent as email notifications and you can include public replies, internal notes, send attachments, and so on.
+Once a call has ended, you can send updates to the ticket as email notifications and you can include public replies, internal notes, send attachments, and so on.